garrandall/popular-music-data/tracks/you-should-be-dancing-bee-gees.md

 My woman takes me higher
 My woman keeps me warm

-What you doin' on your back aah
+What you doin' on your back ah
-What you doin' on your back aah
+What you doin' on your back ah
 You should be dancing, yeah
 Dancing, yeah